SteveBattista/jwtserver/README.md

   - Body JSON: `{ "token": "<JWT>" }`
   - Returns validation status and token details.

+- GET `/.well-known/public.pem`
+  - Returns the RSA public key in PEM format for JWT verification.
+  - Allows other services to discover and retrieve the public key.

 - GET `/`
   - Serves static demo login page for testing authentication flow.